Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization

 \section{Abstract}

 Achieving valid conditional coverage in conformal prediction is challenging due to the theoretical difficulty of satisfying pointwise constraints in finite samples.
 Building upon the characterization of conditional coverage through marginal moment restrictions, we introduce Minimax Optimization Predictive Inference (MOPI), a framework that generalizes prior work by optimizing over a flexible class of set-valued mappings during the calibration phase, rather than simply calibrating a fixed sublevel set.
-This minimax formulation effectively circumvents the structural constraints of predefined score functions, achieving superior shape adaptivity while maintaining a principled connection to the minimization of mean squared coverage error.
-Theoretically, we provide non-asymptotic oracle inequalities and show that the convergence rate of the coverage error attains the optimal order under regular conditions.
-The MOPI also enables valid inference conditional on sensitive attributes that are available during calibration but unobserved at test time.
-Empirical results on complex, non-standard conditional distributions demonstrate that MOPI produces more efficient prediction sets than existing baselines.
+This minimax formulation effectively circumvents the structural limitations of predefined score functions, achieving superior shape adaptivity while maintaining a principled connection to the minimization of mean squared coverage error. {Theoretically, we provide non-asymptotic oracle inequalities for arbitrary conditioning variables and show that the convergence rate of the coverage error attains the optimal order in the group-conditional coverage case.} Empirical results demonstrate that MOPI produces more efficient conditional prediction sets than existing baselines.

-{\it Keywords:} Conditional validity; Geometric shape; Mean squared coverage error; Prediction set; Set-valued mapping.
+{\it Keywords}: Conditional validity, Geometric shape, Mean squared coverage error, Prediction set, Set-valued mapping.